 - YATSKUL Andrii,associate professor- PhD in Life Sciences, Chair of Agro-Machinery and New Technologies (mini-CV)

-- N’DAH Murielle, doctoral student in management science, Alliance Agri Avenir Chair
+- N'DAH Murielle, PhD student in management sciences, Alliance Agri Avenir Chair

-- RANDRIAMAROLO Marie-Rose, doctoral candidate in economic science, Chair Risk Management in Agriculture
+- RANDRIAMAROLO Marie-Rose, PhD student in economics, Chair in Risk Management in Agriculture

 - COURTAUX-KOTBI Gaëlle, PhD in Economic Science